AbdoRezki/Retail-AR-Application/README.md

 3. Select the desired furniture object from the available options (chair, couch, or table) using the interface on the phone.

-4. Use intuitive gestures (e.g., tapping, dragging, or pinching) to position and rotate the virtual furniture in the AR environment.

-5. Once you are satisfied with the placement, interact with the object as desired (e.g., sit on the chair or move objects around the table).

-6. To remove the furniture object, simply tap on the "Remove" button or gesture.
+4. To remove the furniture object, simply tap on the "Destroy" button or gesture.

 ## Contributing